alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ```

 #### Why Serialization Breaks the Pattern
 A major risk of the `Result` pattern is the temptation to return the object directly to a generic JSON serializer.
-When you do this, you lose the "Making Illegal States Unrepresentable" guarantee.
+When you do this, you lose the "Making Illegal States Unrepresentable" guarantee.[^illegal-states]

 In your C# code, the private constructor ensures you can't have a "Success" that also contains an "Error."
 However, once serialized into a generic object, that invariant disappears: